About Museo de la Mujer

 The Museo de la Mujer, or Women’s Museum, is a museum in central Buenos Aires, Argentina.
 Its historical and artistic exhibitions deal with themes of women’s culture and history, primarily in Argentina and other Latin American countries.

-The museum, described by its directors as “a proposal of art and culture from women who make history”, examines the changing role of women throughout history and scrutinises the challenges which are faced by women across the world today.
+Created in 2006, the museum, described by its directors as “a proposal of art and culture from women who make history”, examines the changing role of women throughout history and scrutinises the challenges which are faced by women across the world today.
 Through their work, the museum’s organisers aim to achieve the recognition of the rights and interests of women, and to fight against gender-based discrimination and oppression.

 The exhibitions coordinated by the museum, which are often photographic in nature, have focussed on subjects such as changing perceptions of female sexuality, female entry into and participation in the labour market, and women’s historic struggle to escape from their traditional role as homebound mothers and housewives devoted to so-called ‘women’s work’.